 Why does the type of phone a customer is using have such a significant impact on the app’s performance?
 We have few possible explanations that we are exploring, so stay tuned!

 But the data tells us one thing for certain, and it’s that having a customized app can greatly increase mobile sales.
 So it’s crucial that the app provides customers with a superb experience, no matter what type of phone they are using.
 Happy users = more sales and more sales = happy clients!

 Want to learn more about MINDSCAPE and some of the other methods that we use to produce results for our clients?
-Come to our upcoming Lunch and Learn!
+Come to one of our upcoming Lunch and Learn events!
 Click the button below to learn more!